Resource

 Abatacept

 Abatacept was approved for use in rheumatoid arthritis in 2007.
-It was initially only available by infusion but his now also available for use by injection in syringe or pen form.
-It targets the T-cells.
+It was initially only available by infusion but has more recently become available for use as an injection in both syringe and pen devices.

 Print

-Abatacept (Orencia)N/AMonthly intravenous infusion or weekly subcutaneous (under the skin) injection
+Abatacept (Orencia)Monthly intravenous infusion or weekly subcutaneous (under the skin) injection

 How does it work?